ygerasimov/featurebranch/README.md

 ### Cygwin installation
-Before go to cygwin console You should install EasyPHP Devserver. http://www.easyphp.org/easyphp-devserver.php We are using EasyPHP-DevServer-13.1VC9 here
+Before going to cygwin console You should install EasyPHP Devserver. http://www.easyphp.org/easyphp-devserver.php We are using EasyPHP-DevServer-13.1VC9 here

 Get cygwin installation program from http://www.cygwin.com/